zeesairafi/Task-react-MobX/README.md

 ## Delete a room :
 1. a deleteRoom function has been created in App.js
 2. pass it to ChatRoomList component
-3. the pass it to ChatRoomitem component
+3. then pass it to ChatRoomitem component
 5. in ChatRoomitem fix the missing code in : handleDelete (read the comments they have hints)
 6. in App.js complete deleteRoom function  ( make sure to use : async , await, try and catch )
 7. dont forget to delete the room from the list of rooms